ShyShys/WHM-Leveling-Guide/WHM Leveling.md

 * *Afflatus Rapture (level 76)*: AoE heal (GCD)
 * *Temperance (level 80)*: Healing buff to self & Mitigation buff to self and nearby party members.
 ## Healing
+Afflatus Rapture and Afflatus Solace is your go to GCD healing spells after unlocking Misery as you lose no damage for using them.
+Plenary also effects Rapture so if you need extra healing for Rapture keep that in mind.
+At level 80 you gain temperance, giving you a healing buff and everyone in your party a mitigation buff.
+Use this during pulls as it just gives your tank extra mitigation and it also increases your GCD heals including regen which is a great tool to keeo your tank healthy.
 ## Damage
+Unlocking Rapture changes your dps priority a bit when it comes to fights as Misery is a damage gain.
+Misery is damage gain but also has a  5y aoe around it.
+Fishing for Misery and not overcapping on Lily is something you should aim to do.
+You should continue to use Holy on two or more targets as the stun is great and try to Lily during downtime or priortize lily spells when healing.
+Holy is a damage lost on two targets compared to Glare, so try to Glare in two target situations.

 # Levels 81-90
 ## New Skills